Voyager of the Seas: History

 The investment manager Mario Salcedo began an over 20-year period of living on Royal Caribbean cruise ships after sailing in 2000 on Voyager of the Seas, which impressed him.
 Salcedo said in a 2016 interview, "It was the biggest cruise ship in the world at the time, and so revolutionary—the first ice skating rink, the first rock climbing wall, so many elements that took cruising to another dimension."

 Design

 Voyager of the Seas included the first rock climbing wall (mounted on the funnel) and the first ice-skating rink at sea.
+Also, the ship design includes the "Royal Promenade", a large interior space like a street, with restaurants and other amenities.
+Many windows of interior rooms look out at the promenade.
+This was a radical feature, never seen before on a large cruise ship.

 In October and November 2014, Voyager of the Seas underwent a refit.
 The modifications included the installation of an outdoor movie screen near the pool and replacing the inline skating track with a flowrider surf simulator.

-Voyager of the Seas underwent a US$97 million refit in September 2019 which included the addition of 72 passenger cabins and water slides.
-It was revamped again in January 2020 on the ice rinks and slide with $142m on the Brisbane to Sydney.
+Voyager of the Seas underwent a US$97 million refit in September 2019 which included the addition of 72 passenger cabins, water slides, and a number of other improvements as part of Royal Caribbean's Royal Amplified initiative.